Sri-Lakshmi-Bathina/spotify-most-streamed-analysis/README.md

 The analysis is based on the `tracks.csv` file from the following public dataset:
 https://www.kaggle.com/datasets/lehaknarnauli/spotify-datasets

 Because the dataset is large, it is **not** included in this repository.
-To reproduce the analysis, download `tracks.csv` from Kaggle and place it in a local `data/` folder as described below.[1]
+To reproduce the analysis, download `tracks.csv` from Kaggle and place it in a local `data/` folder as described below.

 ## 📁Project Structure
 A suggested structure for this repository is: